MostafaEssam2002/leetcode-database-problems-solutions/README.md

 ## 📌 About

+- 🔹 This repository contains solutions for **all 82 free LeetCode database problems**.
-- 🔹 This repository is public and open for contributions.
+- 🔹 It is public and open for contributions.
 - 🔹 Provides SQL-based solutions with explanations.
 - 🔹 Ideal for those practicing SQL for interviews or competitive programming.